 Like a Riven Cloud: This is a requiem for a friend who killed his body (read the full story here).
 Almost immediately after I learned about the event, I knew I would have to reckon with it musically, to give shape to the many feelings it stirred up.
 He left a wife and two young children, and many friends who would have helped him, had he turned to them.
 I lifted a melodic line from a wonderful 12th-century Aquitanian monastic song, Lux Refulget (Shining Light), a great favorite of mine which I included in our wedding ceremony.
 Violinist Ezra Azmon contributed a searing performance.
 This piece was assembled from improvised episodes, as it stubbornly refused my every attempt to compose it.

 Radha’s Tears: The album ends as it began, with a solo guitar composition.
 This is a song of separation in the mood of ecstatic love for God – as I imagine it might be, anyway.
 Loreena McKennitt’s rendition of St. John of the Cross’ prayer, Dark Night of the Soul, is a favorite of mine.

-Many thanks to Bobby Jones for mastering the album, and to three friends who are helping me to unveil it: Rebecca and Lisa of Healing Foundations in Chicago, who are hosting the album release party on March 1, and Har, who is featuring the entire album on his StillStream program Nightscaping, on March 3.
-Har premiered both Knife of Karma and Like a Riven Cloud on Nightscaping in 2010, the latter on the day after its completion.
+Many thanks to Bobby Jones for mastering the album, and to three friends who helped me to unveil it: Rebecca and Lisa of Healing Foundations in Chicago, who hosted the album release party, and fellow musician Har, who premiered the entire album on his streaming program.
+Har had also premiered both Knife of Karma and Like a Riven Cloud in 2010, the latter on the day after its completion.
 You don’t forget friends like these.